htminuslab/Efinix_T20_Dev_Board/README.md

 See **examples\pll_test** for a unified flow example.
 Note that the current Efinity 2025.1.110 version does seems to have some gremlins when it comes to the PLL.
 I have observed some strange behaviour where the PLL was not recognised in the source until I added the SDC file.
 If you hit any issues post it on the Efinix Mailing list, there some good Efinix AE's on that list.

+## 8.2 Internal Flash

+The T20Q100F3 has 16Mbit of internal flash which can be used to load the FPGA during power up and/or for internal storage.
+The Efinixloader can be used to program the flash and to read the contents back.
+Each image requires 663Kbyte, thus about 1.4MByte is available for user code.

 ## 8.2 LEDs